hedgedoc/hedgedoc/docs/content/tutorials/explore.md

-# Use the explore Page
+# Use the explore page

 TODO: This pages is still missing some content.
 See this issue for more information and if you want to contribute: